jayshreeanand/stacks-watchdog/README.md

 1. Look for the "Data Source" dropdown in the top-right corner of the dashboard
 2. Select your preferred data source:
    - Mock Data: Uses locally generated mock data
-   - Sonic Blaze Testnet: Connects to the Sonic Blaze Testnet
+   - Stacks Testnet: Connects to the Stacks Testnet
-   - Sonic Mainnet: Connects to the Sonic mainnet
+   - Stacks Mainnet: Connects to the Stacks mainnet

 Note: Switching data sources in the UI will reload the page to refresh the data.